Cash For Clunkers

 If you are buying a new vehicle, the dealership might offer to buy your old vehicle as part of the negotiation.

-Plus, in 3 states - California, Colorado and Vermont - there is still a government program similar to the federal Cash For Clunkers.
+Plus, in 2 states - California and Colorado - there is still a government program similar to the federal Cash For Clunkers.

 How You Could Save Money On An EV